-Summer Season Winter Season June 1-July 31, 2021 February 1-April 15, 2022
+Summer Season Winter Season June 1-July 31, 2022 February 1-April 15, 2023

-10 MILE LAKE AND ROUND LAKE (NORTHERN PENINSU-
+10 MILE LAKE AND ROUND LAKE (NORTHERN PENINSULA)

-Summer Season Winter Season June 1-September 7, 2021 No winter angling.
+Summer Season Winter Season

+June 1-September 7, 2022 No winter angling.

+Daily bag limit is two trout, the weight (or combined weight) of any fish retained

-Daily bag limit is two trout, the weight (or combined weight) of any fish retained cannot exceed $2.25~\mathrm{kg}$ .
-Trout greater than $58~\mathrm{centimetres}$ must be released.
+Daily bag limit is two trout, the weight (or combined weight) of any fish retained cannot exceed 2.25 kg.
+Trout greater than 58 centimetres must be released.